It was a cold spring night when a lot of noise made its way into our home.

 9. Put the Puzzle Back Together

-Then you’ll want to put your indoor chimney back together as well.
-Remember that you marked where all of the screws went and how the chimney was together in the first place?
+Then put your indoor chimney back together as well.
+Remember that you marked where all of the screws go and how the chimney was together in the first place?

 Hopefully, that will make this step much easier for you.

-Next, you’ll want to dump all of your wood ashes out on your garden and rinse out your ash bucket so it stays nice and clean while waiting to be used again.
+Next, you’ll dump all of your wood ashes out in your garden and rinse out your ash bucket so it stays nice and clean while waiting to be used again.
 This is also a good time to oil down your fireplace set.
-I actually use a piece of fat back or salted meat to oil mine.
+I use a piece of fatback or salted meat to oil mine.

 Finally, if you keep a pot of water or kettle on your stove to get moisture in the air, now is a good time to top that off as well.